webbjj/pycourse/README.md

 This package is currently in development.

-Can be installed via "pip install ."
+Can be downloaded by cloning this repository and installed via "pip install ."